FACorreiaa/MobilityProject/README.md

 # MobilityProject
-Node with Typescript, MongoDB and React (Typescript)
+Node with Typescript, MongoDB and Vue (Typescript)